 Click the button to see a side-by-side comparison of Copper & Nutshell

 Copper has gone to great lengths to incorporate G Suite into its most basic operations to become a company’s one-stop shop for relationship-building.
 Copper CRM brings sellers, customer support specialists, account managers, and all “relationship makers” together under one Google-flavored hub.

 Copper offers a healthy range of CRM features, including a drag-and-drop board view, email templates, task automation, and a meeting scheduler.
 Users especially love Copper’s intuitiveness, with countless customer reviews rating the software easy-to-use.

-For G Suite organizations, the implementation process is usually straightforward, and only takes a short amount of time to adapt the system to a company’s specific needs.
+For G Suite organizations, the implementation process is usually straightforward and only takes a short time to adapt the system to a company’s specific needs.

 No problem.
 To see if Nutshell is the right choice for your sales team, start a 14-day free trial today!

 Pipedrive also lets users integrate with G Suite.
 Users can sync their Google Drive account and Google Calendar and import their contacts to have a clear overview of their information and activities.
 Notable features include email sync, email automation, and one-click calling.

 Pipedrive’s lowest-tier plan costs $14.90 per month but lacks most of the features salespeople are looking for in a CRM.
 The Essential plan lacks essential features like two-way email sync, sales automation, and others.